Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: A direct solver for the Hodge-Laplace problem

-\begin{remark} In practical applications, $v \in P \Lambda^{k - 1}$ is often the variable of interest whereas $u \in P \Lambda^k$ is merely an auxiliary variable or a Lagrange multiplier.
-The calculation from \Cref{lem: dims match} shows that we obtain $v$ by solving two symmetric positive definite problems of total size $n_{k - 1}$ instead of the original saddle point system of size $n_{k - 1} + n_{k}$.
+\begin{rmrk} In practical applications, $v \in \V^{k - 1}$ may be the variable of primary interest.
+The calculation from \Cref{lem: dims match} shows that we obtain $v$ by solving symmetric positive definite problems of total size $n_{k - 1}$ instead of the original saddle point system of size $n_{k - 1} + n_{k}$.

 For example, Darcy flow in porous media can be modeled by \eqref{eq: HL problem} with $k = n$, in which $v$ denotes the fluid flux, $u$ the pressure, and $d$ the divergence.
-If the flux is the important variable, e.g. when modeling contaminant transport, then the procedure \eqref{eqs: four probs} is particularly attractive because it is obtained from the first two problems, \eqref{eq: prob 1} and \eqref{eq: prob 2}. \end{remark}
+If the flux is the important variable, e.g. when modeling contaminant transport, then the procedure \eqref{eqs: seven probs} is particularly attractive because it can be obtained by only solving subproblems \eqref{eq: prob 1}, \eqref{eq: prob 2}, and \eqref{eq: prob cohom v}.
+We consider this case in more detail in the next remark. \end{rmrk}

-\begin{remark}[The case $k = n$] Since $d_n = 0$ and $d_{n - 1}$ is surjective, the procedure from \eqref{eqs: four probs} simplifies to the following three problems.
+\begin{rmrk}[The Poisson problem in mixed form] Let $\Omega$ be topologically trivial and consider the Hodge-Laplace problem with $k = n$.
+Since $d^n = 0$ and $d^{n - 1}$ is surjective, the procedure from \eqref{eqs: seven probs} simplifies to the following three problems.

 Finally, we set $v = \vb + d \wb_v$.